On-demand Webinar: Addictions and Youth – An Introduction and Overview

 $20.00 Or MEMBER PLAN (Starting at $9.95 a month/viewer)

-Trainer: John Koop Harder, MSW
+John Koop Harder, MSW, RSW

-This webinar provides a framework for understanding a variety of addictive behaviours that may affect youth.
-These include substance use/abuse, gaming, gambling and pornography.
-While some youth are merely experimenting, for others, their use quenches a much larger unmet need and a pattern of use.
+This webinar provides a framework for understanding a variety of addictive behaviors that may affect youth.
+These behaviors include substances, gaming, internet, and pornography.
+This webinar explores the differences between youth that are merely experimenting, and others who may have larger unmet needs that can lead to a negative pattern of use.

 Not from the USA?
 Use our currency converting tool to help calculate exchange rates from your country.Currency Converter

-Upon completion of this webinar participants should be able to
+Learning ObjectivesUpon completion of this webinar participants should be able to:

-- Describe addictive behaviors existing on a continuum.
+- Describe addictive behaviors existing on a continuum

-- List types of addictive behaviors commonly seen in youth.
+- List types of addictive behaviors commonly seen in youth

 - Distinguish the unique developmental context for teens from adult experiences